Prepare your students for the NAPLAN writing task by nurturing great writers!

 Think about:

-• the environment – such as the room, chairs, clock, posters on the wall and even the time of day
+- the environment – such as the room, chairs, clock, posters on the wall and even the time of day

-• the resources – such as the time available, paper, writing prompt and instructions
+- the resources – such as the time available, paper, writing prompt and instructions

-• the interactions – including what you can and can’t say or help students with.
+- the interactions – including what you can and can’t say or help students with.

 Track Your Success

-Exclusive to Teacher Hub
+Exclusive to members

-Our Track Your Success resources on Teacher Hub help you practise for the test and identify any areas of weakness that need to be addressed in the lead-up to the big day.
+Our Track Your Success resources on Teacher Hub will help you practise for the test and identify any areas of weakness that need to be addressed in the lead-up to the big day.

 View resources >